Spin dictators – the changing face of tyranny in the 21st century

 The talk explains some of the great political puzzles of our time―from how dictators can survive in an age of growing modernity to the disturbing convergence and mutual sympathy between dictators and populists like Donald Trump.

-Professor Sergei Guriev, Institut d’études politiques, Paris
+Professor Sergei Guriev, Institut d’études politiques, will join us live from Paris